 “But it's Christmas.”

-I won't deny that Christmas is the one time per year that we should buy our loved ones special things that they want, and wouldn't buy for themselves.
+I won't deny that Christmas is the one time per year that it's nice to buy our loved ones special things that they want and wouldn't buy for themselves.
 But don't lose sight of the bigger picture in your life because of a holiday.
-Keep focused.
+Keep focused and make your family a priority.
 Set goals as a family and work toward greater things.
 If you aren't careful, a single Christmas can set your family back by several years.
 No, not exaggerating, and no, I'm not talking about a lavish Christmas either.

 By all means, enjoy Christmas!
 Make it the best one ever!
-But don't use your dollars as a cop-out for making that happen.
-Put some thought, heart, and creativity into it and you won't need to spend a dime to create the greatest memories of your, and your child's, life.
+But you don't need to use your dollars to make that happen.
+Put some thought, heart, and creativity into it and you won't need to spend a dime to create the greatest memories for your loved ones.

 “But they'll be so sad to not have it.”